lncadrnn/ChandriasLaRobe-Web/AUTO-LOGOUT-DOCUMENTATION.md

 - Clears all session data and localStorage

 ### ✅ Browser Restart Detection
-- Detects if browser was closed for more than 30 minutes
+- Detects if browser was closed for more than 3 hours
 - Automatically logs out user on page reload after extended closure
 - Maintains session if browser was closed briefly